 Form 4868, Application for Extension, is used to apply for an additional 6 months to file your tax return.
-Filing an application for extension of time does not allow additional time to pay any tax due.
+Note that filing an extension does not allow additional time to pay any tax due.

 Will filing an extension prevent me from being penalized?

-The extension will prevent you from owing penalties for failure to file if filed in the 6-month window.
+The extension will prevent you from owing penalties for failure to file if you file your return before the extension deadline.

 You may still face failure to pay penalties if your tax due is not paid by the April deadline.
 The extension does not provide you with more time to pay the amount owed- only more time (6 months) to complete your return and file.
 Additionally, the IRS begins assessing interest on unpaid taxes on top of penalties.